JetBrains/kotlin-web-site/docs/topics/gradle.md

 ## Targeting Android

-It's recommended that you use Android Studio for creating Android applications.
+It's recommended to use Android Studio for creating Android applications.
 [Learn how to use Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin).

 ## Configuring dependencies

 To add a dependency on a library, set the dependency of the required [type](#dependency-types) (for example, `implementation`) in the
 `dependencies` block of the source sets DSL.

 <tabs>